darkogligorijevic/drowsiness-detection/README.md

-# Drowsiness Alert System
+# Drowsiness Detection Alert System

 ## Description
 A Python-based computer vision project that detects drowsiness using facial landmarks.

 ## Overview
-This project uses OpenCV, dlib, and other libraries to create a real-time drowsiness alert system.
+This project uses OpenCV, dlib, and other libraries to create a real-time drowsiness detection alert system.
 It analyzes facial landmarks to determine if the eyes are closed.
 If the eyes are closed, the user will be alerted.

 ## Features
 - Real-time facial landmark detection.